 All of our employees that can do their jobs remotely are now telecommuting!
 A good part of our customer service and website team were already distributed and we have taken the steps necessary to move the remaining office personnel out of the building.

 We have upped our cleaning practices and put in place policies to keep any spread of disease within the building to a minimum including the use of masks and shields.

 We have a plan in place to keep service uninterrupted due to a reduced workforce.
 The US Postal Service also has a plan in place to keep its services running and timely.

 Chicks, Chickens, and COVID-19:

-There is no evidence that this strain of the coronavirus is transmittable to other species including poultry.
+There is no evidence that this strain of the coronavirus is transmittable to poultry.
 Your birds are safe!

 It's possible that the supply chain could be affected due to a reduced workforce.
 We recommend having a couple of extra weeks of feed on hand, just to be safe.